jhenilparihar/dot-space-game/README.md

  4. Score EXTRA points by moving around a lot.
  5. STAY ALIVE !

+##### To play this game click [here](https://jhenilparihar.github.io/dot-space-game/) or copy https://jhenilparihar.github.io/dot-space-game/ and paste this url on your browser

 #### Please Star, Fork and Share this Repository